mountetna/monoetna/README.md

 There are two error classes available: Etna::BadRequest (for client errors) and Etna::ServerError (for server errors).
 Raising will cause the controller to return a status of 422 or 500 with the given error.

+###Etna::ParseBody and Etna::SymbolizeParams

+These two Rack layers should be included - the first parses application/json and multipart messages and makes them available in the rack Request object under rack.request.params - the Etna::Controller makes this available using the
+@params hash.
+SymbolizeParams turns the keys of the params hash into symbols.

 ##Etna::Command

 A basic command-line interface can be built with Etna::Command.
 The Etna::Application singleton will list commands: